melanietr98/pokemon-game/README.md

 The layout of the game uses flexbox

 ## **Problems Faced**
-Trying to get it deployed onto github for some reason.
-It would not show up on the platform
+- Trying to get it deployed onto github for some reason.
+It would not show up on the platform.
+- trying to structure the layout of the game.
+For example displaying a text box for the user to enter their name and picking their character instead of it being a random character at the start of the game.